 Another suggestion is English-style pies made with fresh meats and produce, along with canapes, sharing platters, drinks, and dessert.
 A tasty vegetarian option is a travelling deli.
 Interactive food stations placed around the reception venue are a fun way for guests to try a variety of foods and socialise at the same time.

 The cutting of the wedding cake is still a highlight of the festivities.
 Even if you’re serving a dessert, a wedding cake is a must for the reception.
 The classic white cake is making a comeback with textured buttercream icing and floral toppers, white fondant with faux pearls and opulent swirls, or lacy, floral patterns.

 Trending for this year are pearls and elaborate patterns on all-white cakes, accents in black, and fresh, seasonal flowers.
 Cakes that are marbled feature floral arrangements created from organic sugar.
 Cakes with metallic icing in gold, silver, or bronze are ideal for a contemporary wedding theme.
 A cake with pastel pink icing, roses, and gold metallic details are lovely for a vintage or garden wedding.

-Some couples are choosing two wedding cakes in different flavors, usually one of a chocolate variety and the other in a fruit flavor.
-Carrot cake is a favorite for daytime weddings while salted caramel is the top choice for evening weddings.
+Some couples are choosing two wedding cakes in different flavours, usually one of a chocolate variety and the other in a fruit flavour.
+Carrot cake is a favourite for daytime weddings while salted caramel is the top choice for evening weddings.
 Ivory frosting with one tier of metallic rose gold is a perfect choice for a rustic-themed wedding.

 Ceremony and Reception Decor